How to write a good paragraph / Paragraph writing format

 - The concluding sentence: In short, the Internet is, beyond doubt, an essential and valuable tool nowadays.

-As you can see in the paragraph above, good transition words (linking words) are used to help readers understand the connection and relationship between the ideas/sentences of the paragraph. (how to write a good paragraph)
+As you can see in the short paragraph above, good transition words (linking words) are used to help readers understand the connection and relationship between the ideas/sentences of the paragraph. (how to write a good paragraph)

 These transition signals also help students to achieve coherence in paragraph writing.
 That is, the movement from one sentence to another is smooth and logical.